wmagda/casbin-go-cloud-watcher/README.md

 Portable Cloud APIs in Go.
 Strives to implement these APIs for the leading Cloud providers: AWS, GCP and Azure, as well as provide a local (on-prem) implementation such as Kafka, NATS, etc.

 Using the Go CDK you can write your application code once using these idiomatic APIs, test locally using the local versions, and then deploy to a cloud provider with only minimal setup-time changes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgement

+This project is based of a fork of [casbin-go-cloud-watcher](https://github.com/rusenask/casbin-go-cloud-watcher) by [rusenask](https://github.com/rusenask).